aljoxo/Arisen/README.md

  - **Optimal Potion Hotkey**: Change your *Health potion hotkey* (Default: `F`).
 Add a hotkey for stamina/magicka potions.
  - **Seiro's Hotkeys**: Set up additional hotkeys here.
  - **Simplest Horses**: Change your *Horse Control hotkey* here (Default: `H`).
+ - **SmoothCam**: By default the list uses a modified version of dTry's [Raven's Gaze](https://www.nexusmods.com/skyrimspecialedition/mods/63887) SmoothCam preset.
+The list also includes [Loki's Souls-Like](https://www.nexusmods.com/skyrimspecialedition/mods/41413) Preset and [SynHC's SynErgy Preset](https://www.nexusmods.com/skyrimspecialedition/mods/46655).
+You can change your shoulder swap keybind here.
+(Default: `Mouse4`).
- - **Static Skill Leveling**: MCM menu does not work, if you wish to tweak this, do it in xedit.
+ - **Static Skill Leveling**: MCM menu does not work, if you wish to tweak this, do it in xEdit.
+By default you get 10 skill points per level and every skill increase requires 1 point.
  - **SunHelm**: Disabled by default, can be activated through the MCM or by sleeping in a bed.
     - Please note that enabling Sunhelm will **require you to sleep** each time you want to level up.
     - I suggest putting the "Widget Display Type" to *Alpha Based*